GeminiDRSoftware/DRAGONS/astrodata/doc/docscripts/source/configElements.rst

    and ``filtername``.
 Different instruments (and thus for different AstroDataTypes) store information about the gain in unique headers, and may even require lookup tables not in the dataset to calculate.
-Descriptors are type-appropriate functions   assigned at runtime to astrodata instance.
+Descriptors are type-appropriate functions assigned at runtime to the astrodata instance, allowing type-specific implementations.

 3. **Primitives** are dataset transformations meant to run in the recipe system.
    Primitives are implemented as python generator functions in sets of primitives